 Application packets and fees will be accepted in-person or by mail sent to Broward County Environmental and Consumer Protection Division, 1 North University Drive, Mailbox 302, Plantation, FL 33324.
 Application fees, submitted by mail, must be in the form of a check or include a completed Credit Card Authorization Form.

-Inspections will be held at Port Everglades, Terminal #25.
+Inspections will be held at Port Everglades, North Port Garage, 1st level.
 Click here for dates and times.

 Applying for a License or Permit Effective October 1, 2020